 - Students can share the form with multiple attesting professionals based on their accommodation need(s).

 Who Can Complete the Attesting Professional Documentation?

-The attesting professional documentation must be from an appropriate individual (medical doctor, licensed counsellor, recognized religious official etc), McMaster Student Accessibility Services staff member and/or a Dean.
+The attesting professional documentation must be from an appropriate individual (medical doctor, licensed counsellor, recognized religious official etc).
 This person must be a non-family member.